 - System Board

 Note: You have the option to skip any manual test by pressing the ‘Skip’ button on the test screen, though it is not recommended.
+Please note that if a test is skipped, then it will be reflected in the report.

 -

-Image 6: Keyboard Test Confirmation
+Image 6: Mouse/ Touch Pad Test

 -